mauri870/ransomware/README.md

 > Note: This project is purely academic, use at your own risk.
 I do not encourage in any way the use of this software illegally or to attack targets without their previous authorization

-I'm not a security analist so do not expect something perfect, but any help will be apreciated.
+I'm not a security analyst so do not expect something perfect, but any help will be apreciated.
 This project is composed of two main parts for now, the server and the malware itself

 The server is responsible for the keypair generation, not RSA,but an identification key and an encryption key that is kept safe on the server, granting a way to recover the encryption key in the future (I plan to change this system to a pair of RSA-2048 keys)